-- "A lot of the differentiation in the value now is in the user interface part, the digital workflow, how a customer walks up and uses [the printer]... that's actually produced by Xerox, the software written by Xerox, by and large - "Fuji-Xerox has introduced version of those that have kind of that same, you know move the paper, put the marks on it, but the whole user interface and user experience is completely different.
+- "A lot of the differentiation in the value now is in the user interface part, the digital workflow, how a customer walks up and uses [the printer]... that's actually produced by Xerox, the software written by Xerox, by and large or some of the software developed by Fuji-Xerox to our specifications to meet our needs" - "Fuji-Xerox has introduced version of those that have kind of that same, you know move the paper, put the marks on it, but the whole user interface and user experience is completely different.
 And we have been really focusing on the R&D and the ability to kind of [sic] deliver that."